Diameter of P.A. random graphs with edge-step functions: General upper bound for the diameter: proof of Theorem

 \section{General upper bound for the diameter: proof of Theorem~\ref{t:upperbounddiam}}

 In this section we provide a proof for Theorem \ref{t:upperbounddiam}.
 The main idea is to use Lemmas~\ref{l:thestar} and~\ref{l:deglowerbound} to show that, with high probability, all vertices born up to time~$t^{\frac{1}{12}}$ are in a connected component with diameter~$2$.
 We then use a first moment estimate (Lemma~\ref{l:pathfirstmoment2} below) to show that the lengths of the paths formed by newer vertices have the desired upper bound.
+As in the previous section, we will state only the essential lemma needed for the proof of the main result and postpone its proof to the end of this section.